amethystaurora-robo/numerical_integration_exercises/README.md

   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/timeseries_2500.png" width="400">
 </p>

 Noise allows transitions in 5 of the time series shown above, corresponding to their double-well potentials.
 Note that the amplitude of noise controls the amount of fluctuation a given trajectory can have, and fewer fluctuations and therefore, transitions, will be observed with lower amplitude values.
 The above transitions have been achieved with an amplitude value of 3.
 Below is a brief outline of transitions observed at different values of noise amplitude.
+Note that the maximum number of transitions which can be achieved is 30.

 <p>
   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/noise_transitions.png" width="800">